hazhay/Meta-analysis_AD/README.md

 # Meta-analysis_AD
-Meta-analysis of AD proteomics data
+Meta-analysis of AD proteomics data using random-effects-model